Lowering cortisol made easy: What really helps

 • Dampen the stress response

-Lower cortisol naturally with Nutrador® products
+Naturally lower cortisol with Nutrador® products

-Opti Mag 7 capsules
+Opti Mag 7 Capsules

 This premium magnesium product combines seven different, highly bioavailable magnesium compounds that can be optimally absorbed by the body.
 Magnesium contributes to:

-• A reduction in tiredness and fatigue
+• A reduction of tiredness and fatigue

 • A healthy mental well-being